Research Robots Humanoid Applications Industries Technology Contact

 What is the power consumption compared to other sensors?

-Yes, there are safety-rated radar sensors available specifically designed for industrial applications.
-These devices feature self-diagnostics and redundant architecture to meet Performance Level d (PL-d) or Safety Integrity Level 2 (SIL 2) standards, allowing them to be used as primary safety devices for speed reduction and emergency stopping.
+Totally—there are safety-rated radars built just for industrial use.
+They pack self-diagnostics and redundant designs to hit Performance Level d (PL-d) or Safety Integrity Level 2 (SIL 2), so you can rely on them for speed tweaks and emergency stops.

 How does material type affect detection?